awlauria/awlauria-tekton-demo/tekton/README.md

 9a: Run the `curl.sh` script to test out the pipeline locally.
 You should get a `202 Accepted` response if all is well.

-10. Create a kubectl secret with the api key: `kubectl create secret generic github --from-literal=GITHUB_TOKEN=<access-token>`
+10. Create a kubectl secret with the api key: `kubectl create secret generic github --from-literal=GITHUB_TOKEN=<access-token>`.
+This is for the github status reporting.

 11. That should be it - try it out by opening a PR to this repo and see what isn't working (ie - what I missed) :)